ashifulislam/Cricket-Player-Information-System/README.md

 4. Finally i discovered all the installment process and accept license aggrement
 ## Usage
 1. Go to home page
-2. See the batsman and bowler information
+2. See the batsman and bowler information from "batsman and bowler profile" option
-3. See the player's statistics
+3. See the player's statistics from "See player statistics" option
-4. Search any player by his name or team name
+4. Search any player by his name or team name from "Player search" option
+5. Give comments after seeing information from "Comments" option
 ## History
 I completed this project when i was in 3rd semester.
 To complete my project i took 4 month.